-- Article 12.4; It is agreed that one section of crosslisted courses will not exceed the agreed upon - Article 12.06: It is agreed that the limits on the number of preparations will also apply to - crosslisted courses.
+- Article 12.04; It is agreed that one section of crosslisted courses will not exceed the agreed upon single course/section enrollment maximum. - Article 12.06: It is agreed that the limits on the number of preparations will also apply to crosslisted courses.
 A crosslisted course constitutes one preparation for the purposes of Article 12.06. - A crosslisted course section will be considered as one section for the purposes of Articles 5.06, 8.06, and 1.05 (e) and (i).